 - Changes in appetite e.g. loss of appetite or eating more than normal

 - Altered sleep pattern e.g. finding it very hard to fall or stay asleep and/or sleeping excessively

 - Lethargy and drained of energy for no obvious reason

 - Loss of interest in relationships, withdrawing from social occasions and lowered sex drive

 When is low mood a problem?

 Research shows that there are a number of effective approaches to treating depression, which are often based on talking therapy or on medication or a combination of the two.
-Cognitive Behavioural Therapy (CBT) has a strong evidence base for its effectiveness for low mood and depression.
+Cognitive Behavioural Therapy (CBT) and Acceptance and Commitment Therapy (ACT) have strong evidence bases for its effectiveness for low mood and depression.
 In addition, the long term effects of therapy often far exceed those of medication.
-The NHS website (http://www.nhs.uk/Conditions/Depression/Pages/Treatment.aspx), which is based on the National Institute for Clinical Excellence (NICE) guidelines, recommends talking therapy and other non-pharmacological means of treatment for mild to moderate symptoms of low mood.
+The NHS website, which is based on the National Institute for Clinical Excellence (NICE) guidelines, recommends talking therapy and other non-pharmacological means of treatment for mild to moderate symptoms of low mood.

 However, everyone is an individual and although CBT can be extremely effective for low mood and depression, sometimes a different therapeutic approach or a therapy tailored to the individual and their needs is more appropriate.
 The assessment stage of any therapy provides an opportunity to develop an in-depth understanding of your difficulties.
 From this, a therapy can be tailored specifically for you.